Social Media

 In fact, Pew Research estimates that at least 31% of Instagram users earn $75,000 annually.
 The Instagram audiences enjoys a fine photo, and if they see something they like, they will make the purchase.

 Artist Shane Miller generates 40% of his revenue through Instagram.
 Travel photographer Laurence Noah makes several thousand monthly.
-And major companies like Airbnb use Instagram as discovery tool to connect guests with hosts.
+And major companies like Airbnb use Instagram as a discovery tool to connect guests with hosts.
 Check out renowned marketing mogul Neil Pate’s step-by-step guide on how to make money using Instagram.

 The Path To Discovery